 Such supply includes any offer for distribution, consumption or use on the Union market which could result in actual supply, e.g. an invitation to purchase, advertising campaigns.
-This requires the individual engine or machine, as applicable, to be physically present within the EU (cleared customs for imported engines/machines).
+This does not require the individual engine or machine, as applicable, to be physically present within the EU, as long as there is evidence of an offer or agreement between two or more legal or natural persons for the transfer of ownership, possession or any other property right to an entity located in the EU, after the stage of manufacture of that engine or machine has taken place.

-A further explanation can be found in the Blue Guide3 of the European Commission, where making available is further explained in detail in article 2.2.
+A further explanation can be found in the Blue Guide1 of the European Commission, where making available is further explained in detail in article 2.2 and in the European Commission's Brexit preparedness notice 'Type approval (motor vehicles, certain other vehicles and engines) - Questions and answers'2.